Home

 All about Basaltic Trachyandesite and Obsidian Properties

 Know all about Basaltic Trachyandesite and Obsidian properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite and Obsidian belong to Igneous Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Obsidian is Glassy.
 Basaltic Trachyandesite appears Dull and Soft and Obsidian appears Shiny.
-The luster of Basaltic Trachyandesite is not available while that of Obsidian is vitreous.
+The luster of Basaltic Trachyandesite is while that of Obsidian is vitreous.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Obsidian are creating artwork, mirror, used in aquariums.

 Compare Igneous Rocks